gsbdarc/rf_bootcamp_2024/docs/day4/1_venv.md

 ```bash
 $ /usr/bin/python3  -m venv venv # Note venv is a customizable name
 ```
-where we make a hidden directory `venv` inside the project directory.
+where we make a directory `venv` inside the project directory.

 ## Activating a New Virtual Environment